Spiritual Sportsmanship

 It’s great sportsmanship — but there’s another reason it comes so easily: they’re basically all millionaires!
 Win or lose, these guys have great contracts and make an extraordinary amount of money to play a game they love.

-That same kind of perspective should shape how Christians relate to others within the church.
-When we forget what we already have in Christ, it’s easy to start competing.
-We begin chasing recognition and influence, and jealousy can steer our words and actions.
+That same perspective should shape how Christians relate to one another.
+If we lose sight of what we already have in Christ, it’s easy to start competing or seeking recognition.
 But the gospel reminds us that we’re not rivals.
 We’re all rich in Christ.

 Ephesians 1:3 says, “All praise to God… who has blessed us with every spiritual blessing in the heavenly realms because we are united with Christ.”